-the billing stage as susceptible to political interference, highlighting artificially lowered bills as a specific example.
-An auditing study carried out by an electricity utility in Uttar Pradesh, another Indian state, identified significant political interference in electricity distribution at local levels (Goenka, 2013).
-The inspectors who conduct meter readings are often external contractors.
-They report to a local Customer Care Center (CCC), which enters their reported consumption figures into the digital database.
-Given that I observe under-reporting of consumption, this appears a likely point where under-reporting occurs.
+There are a few possible channels through which politicians reward their voters with cheaper electricity.
+Electricity meter readings provide one of the few manipulable margins on which to affect electricity price, as the price and total bill estimates are computerized and harder to manipulate without detection.
+Among several vulnerabilities, Gulati and Rao (2007) identify the billing stage as susceptible to political interference, highlighting artificially lowered bills as a specific example.
+An audit study carried out by an electricity utility in Uttar Pradesh, another Indian state, identified significant political interference in electricity distribution and billing at local levels (Goenka, 2013).
+The inspectors who conduct meter readings are often external contractors, and report to a local Customer Care Center (CCC), which enters their reported consumption figures into the digital database.
+This appears a likely point where under-reporting occurs.
 Rains and Abraham (2018) highlight the role of these inspectors in bill collection and how redesigning incentives for them could lead to massive gains in utility revenue.
 My findings are consistent with a selective lack of enforcement in inspector readings, in order to allow local billing centers under the purview of the Members of Legislative Assembly (MLAs) to report billed consumption that is lower than actual levels.
-These billing centers are dispersed all over the state, and it is in narrowly winning assemblies that we observe statistically significantly lower levels of reported consumption.